OWASP/www-project-mobile-top-10/2023-risks/M6: Draft-Insufficient-Input-Output-Validation.md

 **Application/Business Specific**

 Insufficient input/output validation vulnerability has significant technical and business implications.
-From a application standpoint, the impacts include:
+From an application standpoint, the impacts include:

 - Code Execution: Attackers can exploit this vulnerability to execute unauthorized code, potentially leading to system compromise and unauthorized access.
 - Data Breaches: Insufficient validation allows attackers to manipulate input, resulting in data breaches and unauthorized access to sensitive information.